openenclave/openenclave/README.md

 It supports two modes: **SGX mode** and **simulation mode**.

-**Simulation mode** has package depedencies that may be installed from the root of the source distribution as follows.
+**Simulation mode** has package dependencies that may be installed from the root of the source distribution as follows.

 ```